launchdarkly/js-core/packages/sdk/react-native/example/README.md

 3. For the above mobile key, ensure two boolean flags exist `my-boolean-flag-1` and `my-boolean-flag-2` and they evaluate to true for `test-user`.
 Make sure these flags have client-side SDK availability checked for mobile sdks.

-4. On a terminal:
+4. In the example folder, on a terminal:

 ```shell
 yarn && yarn expo-prebuild && yarn start
 ```

-3. On another terminal:
+5. Still in the example folder but on another terminal:

 ```shell
 yarn detox-ios